Federated-Planets/planet/README.md

-# Planet Advanced Reference Implementation (Astro)
+# Planet Advanced Reference Implementation

-This repository serves as an **advanced reference implementation** for a planetary landing site in the [Federated Planets](https://github.com/Federated-Planets/federated-planets) universe, built with [Astro](https://astro.build) and optimized for [Cloudflare Pages](https://pages.cloudflare.com/).
+This repository serves as an **advanced reference implementation** for a planetary landing site in the [Federated Planets](https://github.com/Federated-Planets/federated-planets) universe, built with [Astro](https://astro.build) and optimized for running on [Cloudflare](https://workers.cloudflare.com/).

 In addition to the standard 3D Star Map, this implementation includes a functional **Space Port UI** template for tracking live traffic and mission archives, following the [Space Travel Protocol](https://github.com/Federated-Planets/federated-planets/blob/main/TRAVEL.md).